Koreansoul foodretrolower east side

 A Taste of Korea’s “Driver’s Restaurants” in the Lower East Side New York

-At 205 Allen Street in New York’s Lower East Side, a nostalgic, retro-style Korean restaurant—gisa sikdang—has opened.
-When I first heard the news, I couldn’t believe it.
-A gisa sikdang in New York?
-Even in Korea, these driver’s restaurants are becoming rare, so to see one open in the heart of the world, New York City, is honestly surprising.
-It’s fascinating how dining experiences like this can transport you through time and culture.
+At 205 Allen Street in New York’s Lower East Side, a nostalgic, retro-style Korean restaurant - Kisa sikdang - has opened.
+When I first heard the news, I honestly couldn’t believe it.
+A Kisa sikdang in New York?
+Even in Korea, these driver’s restaurants are becoming harder to find, slowly disappearing as modern dining trends take over.
+So to see one open right here in the heart of one of the world’s busiest cities - New York City - is not only surprising, it’s deeply fascinating.
+It reminds me of how food can be so much more than just a meal; it can be a time machine, a cultural capsule, a comforting echo of memories and places.

-This restaurant is run by three partners, the same team who first launched “C as in Charlie,” also located in the Lower East Side.
-I used to go there all the time and can vouch for how great the food is.
-I should go back again soon to properly take photos and write a review.
+This restaurant is run by three partners - the same creative team who first launched the well-loved “C as in Charlie,” which is also located in the Lower East Side.
+I used to go there all the time when it first opened, and I can honestly vouch for how amazing the food was.
+From the quality of the ingredients to the thoughtful presentation, everything was always on point.
+I’ve been meaning to go back and properly take some photos and write a full review - it’s long overdue.

 menu and old fans on the wall

-When you think of a gisa sikdang, you picture an old-school roadside eatery in Korea.
-These spots used to be common, a cozy place for drivers to stop for a quick, affordable, hearty meal before getting back to work.
-Think of it as a nostalgic roadside diner.
-Kisa has carefully recreated that exact vibe through its interior and decor.
-There’s a retro coffee machine (which the owner told me they imported all the way from Korea), old-school fans, and even a small CRT TV—all of it crafted with intention.
+When you think of a kisa sikdang, you picture a humble, old-school roadside eatery in Korea.
+These spots were traditionally places where taxi drivers or long-haul drivers would stop in for a quick, affordable, and hearty meal before hitting the road again.
+Think of it as Korea’s version of a comforting roadside diner - a place that’s not fancy, but full of soul.
+Kisa has managed to capture that exact atmosphere and vibe through its intentional design and decor.
+Inside, there’s a retro coffee machine that one of the owners told me they imported all the way from Korea.
+There are old-school ceiling fans, handwritten menus on the wall, and even a tiny CRT TV mounted in the corner.
+Every element feels like it’s been lovingly curated to evoke a very specific kind of nostalgia.

 retro coffee machine